makerbot/conveyor/doc/CodingStandards.md

 2. related third party imports
 3. local application/library specific imports

-For brevity, imports of conveyor modules should be written like this:
+For brevity, imports of conveyor modules may be written like this:

     from conveyor import enum, event